 - Duplicate meta descriptions or no meta descriptions at all

 - Etc, etc

-If you have poor-quality content, you will need to review, update, and replace it, increasing the length of the content on each page of your website while also optimizing keyword use, page titles, meta descriptions, and more.
+Review, update, and replace any low-quality material you may have, lengthening the content on each page of your website while also optimizing the use of keywords, page titles, meta descriptions, and other elements.

 No Internal Linking Strategy

-Internal linking is such an underrated parted of SEO that even some agencies neglect it.
+Internal linking is such an underrated part of SEO that even some agencies neglect it.
 However, it’s effective and helpful, plus it’s relatively easy to implement.